Want to contribute content and have it seen by thousands of coaches? Contact us if you are interested in contributing content.

 The game is won at the line of scrimmage; if you control the line of scrimmage you will control the game.
 If you cannot block the defense, your team will be in for a long day.
 Practicing proper run blocking techniques is vital for all offensive success.
-Practice proper double team, base, crack, hook, and reach blocking techniques every practice.
+Practice proper blocking rules and techniques every single practice.
 Quick tip, try to stay away from base blocking because it is not very effective, and it is asking way to much from your players.
 Double teams, down, wedge, and crack blocks are the most successful blocking techniques in youth football.
-It also depends on what scheme you’re running.
-Practice run and pass blocking techniques every practice.

 Here is an article on- Offensive Line Blocking Technique

 It is important that every position knows their responsibilities.
 The running backs and quarterbacks must be smooth with the hand-offs and pitches.
 Good flowing plays develop after repetitive reps.
 Right after we do individual position periods we get right into a team session.
 In the team session we practice all the techniques learned from the individual session and put it all together.
 We will run the plays 2 times with each group (in the beginning of the season).
 For example, say we call 38 Jet the first group will run the play two times in a row, and then the second group does the same.
 It is important that you get your backup players reps in practice.
 If a player comes out of the game you do not want your offense to fall apart.
 Reps, Reps, and more Reps.

 Here is a link to our- Free Football Play Library

 Here is an article on- Taking a Hand-off in Football